luke-de-vos/word-maker/README.md

 ### COLOR CODING:
-Color coding for a given generated character is determined by how the probability of its generation compares to the average probability of all other possible genenerated characters in that state.
-I refer to this to as the character's 'expectedness'.
-If the generated character was more likely to appear than average, it is highlighted green.
-If it was less likely to appear than average, it is highlighted red.
-The brightness of the highlight corresponds to the degree to which it was expected or unexpected.
+If the -c flag is passed, characters may be highlighted green or red to denote 'expected' and 'unexpected' generations respectively.
+A generated character's expectedness is determined by how the probability of its generation compares to the average probability of all other possible genenerated characters given the last n-1 characters.
+The brightness of the highlight corresponds to the magnitude of its (un)expectedness.

-For example, let 'xyz' be an in-progress generation.
-If 'a' follows those characters 90% of the time and 'b' follows them 10% of the time, the average relative frequency in that state is 50%. 'a' is 40% more likely than average.
+For example, let n=4 and 'xyz' be the last n-1 characters of an in-progress generation.
+If, in the training set, 'a' follows those characters 90% of the time and 'b' follows them 10% of the time, the average relative frequency in that state is 50%.
+In this case, 'a' is 40% more likely than average.
 Thus, if 'a' were generated, it would be shaded a bright green.